Desk Chair Dimensions Explained: Seat Height, Depth, and Ergonomic Fit

 Desk chair dimensions diagram with seat height and depth

-Seat Height (Most Important)
+Ideal Seat Height for All Body Types (Most Important)

 Correct vs Incorrect Seat Height

 Seat depth: the length from the front of the seat to the back cushion.
-The standard seat depth ranges between 15 to 18 inches.
+The standard seat depth ranges between 15 and 18 inches.
 The objective is to cushion your thighs without smushing the backs of your knees together.

 Seat Depth Explained